Originally, I wrote this post about our plans for how getting married would change our finances.

 Our Finances Before Marriage

-The reason we kept our finances separate was because nothing in life is certain and, even though we were planning on getting married, things could potentially change.
-Granted, things can change after we get married as well, but we take marriage seriously and you can’t live your whole life in fear.
+Granted, things can change after we get married as well.
+That said, we take marriage seriously.
+We decided we can’t live our whole lives in fear.
 We’re legally married now so we’re combining our finances.

 The Beginning of Merging Finances